Self-supervised Video Object Segmentation by Motion Grouping: Method

 where $H_0, W_0$ and $H, W$ refer to the spatial dimensions of the input and output feature maps respectively.
-Note that, we convert the optical flow field into a three-channel image according to the traditional method specified in the optical flow literature~\cite{Sun2018PWC-Net}.\\[-6pt]
+Note that, we convert the flow into a three-channel image using the traditional method in the optical flow literature~\cite{Sun2018PWC-Net}.\\[-6pt]

-{ \textbf{Iterative Binding.}} The iterative binding module ~$\Phi_{\text{bind}}$ aims to group image regions into single entities based on their similarities in motion, \ie~pixels moving in the same direction at the same rate should be grouped together.
-Intuitively, such a binding process requires a data-dependent parameter updating mechanism, iteratively adapting and enriching the model, gradually including more pixels undergoing similar motions.
+{ \textbf{Iterative binding.}} The iterative binding module ~$\Phi_{\text{bind}}$ aims to group image regions into single entities based on their similarities in motion, \ie~pixels moving in the same direction at the same rate should be grouped together.
+Intuitively, such a binding process requires a data-dependent parameter updating mechanism, iteratively enriching the model, gradually including more pixels undergoing similar motions.

 To accomplish this task, we adopt a simple variant of slot attention~\cite{locatello2020object}, where instead of Gaussian-initialized slots, we use learnable query vectors.
 Slot attention has recently shown remarkable performance for object-centric representation learning, where the query vectors compete to explain parts of the inputs via a softmax-based attention mechanism, and the representations of these slots are iteratively updated with a recurrent update function.
 In our case of motion segmentation, ideally, the final representation in each query vector separately encodes the moving object or the background, which can then be decoded and combined to reconstruct the input flow fields.